Merneptah: Inscriptions

+Death

+As soon as Merneptah died the succession apparently had become a problem, he was put in his tomb KV 8 but later removed, and his mummy has survived.

 Succession

-Merneptah was already an elderly man in his late 60s, if not early 70s, when he assumed the throne.
-Merneptah moved the administrative center of Egypt from Piramesse (Pi-Ramesses), his father's capital, back to Memphis, where he constructed a royal palace next to the temple of Ptah.
-This palace was excavated in 1915 by the University of Pennsylvania Museum, led by Clarence Stanley Fisher.
+Mummy studies show that Merneptah died at around sixty years of age.
+It is inferred that he was born between the 10th and 17th years of Ramesses II’s reign, and by the time he ascended the throne, he was likely already over fifty.

 Merneptah's successor, Seti II, was a son of Queen Isetnofret.
 However, Seti II's accession to the throne was not unchallenged: a rival king named Amenmesse, who was either another son of Merneptah by Takhat or, much less likely, of Ramesses II, seized control of Upper Egypt and Kush during the middle of the reign of Seti II.
 Only after he overcame Amenmesse, was Seti able to reassert his authority over Thebes in his fifth year.
 It is possible that before seizing Upper Egypt, Amenmesse had been known as Messuy and had been viceroy of Kush.

+Tomb

+At Thebes, the Tomb of Merneptah (KV8) was in the Valley of the Kings.

 Mummy

 Merneptah suffered from arthritis and atherosclerosis and died as an old man after a reign that lasted for nearly a decade.
 He was originally buried within tomb KV8 in the Valley of the Kings, but his mummy was not found there.
 In 1898 it was located along with eighteen other mummies in the mummy cache found in the tomb of Amenhotep II (KV35) by Victor Loret.
-His mummy was taken to Cairo and eventually unwrapped by Dr. G. Elliott Smith on July 8, 1907.
-Dr. Smith notes that:
+His mummy was taken to Cairo and eventually unwrapped by G. Elliott Smith on July 8, 1907.
+Smith notes that:

 The body is that of an old man and is 1 meter 714 millimeters [5'6"] in height.
 Merneptah was almost completely bald, only a narrow fringe of white hair (now cut so close as to be seen only with difficulty) remaining on the temples and occiput.
 A few short (about 2 mill) black hairs were found on the upper lip and scattered, closely clipped hairs on the cheeks and chin.
 The general aspect of the face recalls that of Ramesses II, but the form of the cranium and the measurements of the face much more nearly agree with those of his [grand]father, Seti the Great.

-In 1980, James Harris and Edward F. Wente conducted a series of X-ray examinations on New Kingdom Pharaohs crania and skeletal remains, which included the mummified remains of Mereneptah.
-The analysis in general found strong similarities between the New Kingdom rulers of the 19th Dynasty and 20th Dynasty with Mesolithic Nubian samples.
-The authors also noted affinities with modern Mediterranean populations of Levantine origin.
-Harris and Wente suggested this represented admixture as the Rammessides were of northern origin.

 In April 2021 his mummy was moved from the Museum of Egyptian Antiquities to the National Museum of Egyptian Civilization along with those of 17 other kings and 4 queens in an event termed the Pharaohs' Golden Parade.

+Examination of the mummy revealed that the king was a corpulent man, perhaps even obese.
+It also showed that Merneptah was tall, measuring 1.71 m, though slightly shorter than his father, who measured 1.73 m.

+Family

+Merenptah's Great Royal Wife was Isetnofret II, who was his full sister or her niece as daughter of his full brother Khaemwaset.

+They had at least four children: